 Computer Science Programs in Nevada

-Distance learners should take note that Nevada is a WICHE member state participating in a regional reciprocity agreement that promotes quality and affordability in distance education, meaning eligible online students can pay reduced or in-state tuition rates.
+Distance learners should note that Nevada is a Western Interstate Commission for Higher Education member, participating in a regional reciprocity agreement promoting quality and affordability in distance education.
+This allows eligible online students to pay reduced or in-state tuition rates.
 For disciplined and self-motivated students interested in pursuing higher education while working, online study offers a host of benefits.
-In addition to the flexibility and convenience of online study, many jobs in computer science and technology offer opportunities to work remotely.
-Online study can provide experience to help determine whether you are suited for long-term remote work.
+In addition to the flexibility and convenience of online study, many jobs in computer science and technology offer opportunities for remote work.
+Online study can provide experience to help determine whether you would suit long-term remote work.

 Types of Computer Science Degrees

 Carefully consider your academic and occupational goals when determining whether to pursue an associate, bachelor's, or master's degree.
 An associate degree prepares you for entry-level positions, while bachelor's and master's degrees allow you to hold mid-management and senior positions.
 If you choose to earn a terminal degree, entering a Ph.D. program makes the most sense.
 A doctorate allows you to hold a senior-level position within an organization, or teach university-level courses if you prefer to work in the academy.